Back-to-School Tutoring Help: Don't Wait for the First Report Card

-- Summer School/Tutoring.
-Summer school is a great option for getting your child back up to speed.
+- Summer School/Summer Tutors: Summer school is a great option for getting your child back up to speed.
 "Summer school usually has a different environment than the regular school year," says Shirfin.
 "Classes are smaller and more relaxed, and students usually receive more attention from their teachers."
 Present the idea extra summer help to your child in an optimistic light, with positive comments about the material or the teacher.
 Keep kids motivated by balancing the academic work with fun activities and creating games to help with studying.
-A good tutor/student relationship established during the summer or beginning of the school year can carry over into the fall when learning becomes more intense and the focus becomes earning good grades.
+A good tutor-student relationship established during the summer or beginning of the school year can carry over into the fall when learning becomes more intense and the focus becomes earning good grades.

-- Summer Learning Programs.
-Libraries have always been a good, free resource for promoting summer reading, with reading clubs geared to a variety of age groups.
+- Summer Learning Programs: Libraries have always been a good, free resource for promoting summer reading, with reading clubs geared to a variety of age groups.
 But the opportunities don't stop there.
 Academic camps at local schools and universities are just as popular.
 From space science to zoology, and a host of subjects in between, you'll easily find a summer program to meet just about any interest.
 The advantage of these non-curriculum-based programs is that kids experience the fun of learning through exploration and discovery of a specific subject area.
 Check out local parenting magazines, local schools and colleges, zoos, aquariums and parks and recreation departments for summer learning programs in your area.

-- Teachers.
-Certified teachers are a good option for children working to improve their learning skills.
+- Teachers: Certified teachers are a good option for children working to improve their learning skills.
 Teachers' certification and training qualifies them to give the extra help some children need before the school year starts up again.
 A teacher, especially one from your child's school, will be familiar with the previous year's curriculum and know what lies ahead.
 He or she can help get your child up to speed and ready to handle new material.
 Make sure your child and the tutor have a good rapport and that the tutor is willing to advocate for your child.
 After working one-on-one with your child, the tutor will quickly pick up on his or her needs and the solutions that will prove beneficial.
 If the child could benefit from accommodations, such as un-timed testing or the use of a computer to take notes, the tutor should be willing to speak to the school on behalf of your child to make sure these needs are met.

-- College students.
-Engaging a college student is often a less expensive option, but usually best suited to tutoring in specific subject areas such as biology, physics or language.
+- College Students: Engaging a college student is often a less expensive option, but usually best suited to tutoring in specific subject areas such as biology, physics or language.
 College students are a great option for older students who struggle with advanced curriculum or who are preparing for college admission tests such as the SAT or ACT.
 Locating an effective and reliable college student tutor is often done by word to mouth, so keep your ears open.
 You can contact a specific department at your local college or university for tutor recommendations or find one through Care.com's College Caregivers program.
 Vet tutors properly to be sure they're truly knowledgeable in the subject matter.
 Ask for a recommendation from a professor, as well as from another family who has used the tutor.
 Meet with those who seem to be a good fit.
 It is not only essential for your child's tutor to be proficient in the subject material and be able to explain it, but also he or she must be able to relate to your child.
 A patient, engaging tutor can make all the difference in the world.

-- Tutoring centers.
-Most cities offer tutoring centers affiliated with a regional or nationwide network.
+- Tutoring Centers: Most cities offer tutoring centers affiliated with a regional or nationwide network.
 They are another good option for honing specific skills and usually offer testing to measure progress.
 Before committing to using a center though, make sure your child's tutor is certified and that he/she relates well to your child.
 At these learning centers, families benefit from the fact that background checks have already been done.
 Many facilities also offer fun, academic summer camps to help prevent learning loss during the break.
 Summer vacation is an ideal time for older students to prepare for high school and college admissions tests, and many learning centers offer this service year-round either one-on-one or in a small group setting.
 These short, one- or two-month courses may also be offered at a school or other off-site location, such as a hotel meeting room.
 In addition to reviewing skills and teaching strategies for taking the test, throughout the course they administer a version of standardized tests to get students used to taking it.

-- Online programs.
-Like most options, online tutoring works well for some students, but not for others.
+- Online Programs: Like most options, online tutoring works well for some students, but not for others.
 Older students who are independent learners can benefit from learning online, but face-to-face is a better option for students who are dreamers.
 For students who want to brush up on skills during off time, but hate the idea of going to school or using a tutor, the computer can be an effective tool for practicing skills.